SoftwareHeritage/swh-environment/docker/README.rst

-This repo comes with an optional ``docker-compose.storage-mirror.yml`` docker compose file that can be used to test the kafka-powered mirror mecanism for the main storage.
+This repo comes with an optional ``docker-compose.storage-mirror.yml`` docker compose file that can be used to test the kafka-powered mirror mechanism for the main storage.

 This can be used like::